 The Jackrabbit line again paved the way for a 2,000-yard season by All-America running back Zach Zenner in 2013.
 SDSU also ranked eighth nationally in fewest penalties with an average of 4.36 per game.

 In 2014, the Jackrabbits racked up their highest yardage total in the Division I era with an average of 435.1 yards of total offense per game, and their 31.8 points per game marked the most since 2008.
 Two of Flynn’s pupils were honored by the MVFC as right tackle Trevor Greger was a first-team all-league selection and center Jacob Ohnesorge was an honorable mention pick.

-Flynn arrived at SDSU after five seasons at his alma mater, Oklahoma, where he served first as a graduate assistant and later as offensive quality control assistant.
+Flynn arrived at SDSU after five seasons at his alma mater, Oklahoma, where he served first as offensive quality control assistant and later as a graduate assistant.

 During his time as a member of Bob Stoops’ coaching staff, Flynn served in a variety of roles, including assistant offensive line coach for Sooner teams that played in five bowl games, highlighted by an appearance the 2009 BCS National Championship.
 Flynn also assisted in coaching the team’s running backs, tight ends and special teams units during his tenure at Oklahoma.

 Three of the offensive linemen he coached — Trent Williams, Phil Loadholt and Duke Robinson — earned All-America recognition and later were selected in the National Football League Draft.